SebastianDall/pymethylation_utils/README.md

  - `threads`: Number of threads for parallel processing.
  - `min_valid_read_coverage`: Minimum valid read coverage threshold.
  - `output`: Path to where the output tsv file should be saved.
+ - `batches`: Number of contigs to load at a time.
+Lower number will reduce RAM usage.
+0 means no batching.
 Example
 Here’s an example usage in Python: